ButiTando/SolarProject/README.md

 - **EN**: Start/stop environmental measurement.
 - **CA**: Start calibration sequence.
 - **UART Format**:
-  - Command format: &_<Command>_*\n.
+  - Command format: &_\<Command\>_*\n.
 Example of enviroment command: &_EN_*\n.

 ### Display Modes

 The system has multiple LCD display modes, which update in real-time.
+- In Mode 1, the LCD displays real time voltage, current, maxmum power measured, and efficiency.
+- In Mode 2, the LCD displays ambient temperature, solar panel temperature, and the light intensity.
+- in Mode 3, the LCD displays the current date and time.
-In Mode 4, the LCD cycles through display options every 2 seconds.
+- In Mode 4, the LCD cycles through display options every 2 seconds.

 ### Maintenance